devenbansod/bits-erp-processor/README.md

 Guidelines to Contributing
 ==========================

-1. Fork this repo so that you have your own copy on github(for example : github.com/ajinkya-k/erp-volunteers)
-2. Whenever you want to develop something or have made any changes, please create a new branch like shankar-29-03-15 on your **own copy**
-3. Push your changes to this newly created branch
-4. And then send a pull request towards the master branch of the main repo (i.e. devenbansod/erp-volunteers)
+1. Clone the repo at : https://github.com/devenbansod/erp-volunteers.git
+2. For every feature change, create a new branch before making any change.
+3. Make changes to the branch.
+(Do not pull anything till you reach the last step)
+4. Generate a patch file by : git format-patch master --stdout > ajinkya-31-03.patch
-5. I/ Someone will review it and merge your changes with the master branch.
+5. This will create a patch of the changes that are done on the new branch with respect to the local master
-6. Master branch here should always be working.
+6. Send this file to me(devenbansod.bits@gmail.com) by email.
+7. I will apply the patch locally and if everything seems fine, I will push it to the master.

+NOTE : ** If you want to continue working while I have not reviewed and merged your patch, please do so by creating and editing a new branch locally and then later create a patch for that branch and send it too. **